AdobeDocs/analytics.en/help/analyze/analysis-workspace/user-preferences.md

 ---
 # User preferences

-You can manage settings for Analysis Workspace and its related components at the user-level.
-Changes that you make to your user preferences apply to all new projects or panels that you create.
+You can manage settings for Analysis Workspace and its related components for all new projects or panels that you create.
 Existing projects and panels are not affected.

 View this video for a brief overview of user preferences: